NEKERAFA/moon-bot/README.md

 _CHANNEL = "<CHANNEL_NAME>" -- The Twitch channel name where you want to run the bot.
 ```

 > Note: Bot username and channel name may be the same.
-Many streamers choose to create another account to their bots.
+Also, many streamers choose to create another account to their bots.